MATE 664 Lecture 11

 • In other words, defects always come in pairs in ionic solids

-• Shottkey defects: missing both positive and negative species
+• Schottky defects: missing both positive and negative species

 • Frenkel defects: one charged species moved to other site